 It’s hard for somebody who went to art school and who did theater and who reads all kinds of novels both good and bad, to think about starting to learn something new and having to temporarily give up the right — dare I even call it a right — to be creative.

-(Another aside: Nearly half of my art school class is now in STEM.
+An aside: Nearly half of my art school class is now in STEM.
 We are in water engineering, in pharmacy, in medical school, in science journalism, in botany, in math, and in tech.
-When we were all wearing tights and leotards and playing our saxophones down the hallways of our school, I don’t think any of us would have predicted that so many would end up in what are generally considered to be such non-artistic fields.)
+When we were all wearing tights and leotards and playing our saxophones down the hallways of our school, I don’t think any of us would have predicted that so many would end up in what are generally considered to be such non-artistic fields.